-The Max Effect is calculated in two steps.
-First, for each hour, constraint and delivery point, we calculate a shift-factor-weighted 10 volume of trades by summing the product of the shift factors and the net trade volumes (purchases minus sales).
-For each hour and each constraint, the values are summed across all delivery points.
-Second, from this set of values, we select the maximum value for each day.
+The Max Effect is calculated in three steps.
+First, for each hour, constraint, and delivery point, we calculate a shift-factor-weighted10 volume of trades by finding the product of the shift factors and the net trade volumes (purchases minus sales).
+Second, for each hour and each constraint, the products values from the first step are summed across all delivery points.
+Third, from this set of values, we select the maximum value for each day from the hour and constraint combinations.
 If the maximum value is positive, we evaluate it more closely.

-Figure 13 shows the daily average prices received by Duke for real-time sales and purchases.
+Figure 14 shows the daily average prices received by Duke for real-time sales and purchases.
 The blue shading indicates days when curtailments occurred that were potentially beneficial to Duke's positions in the real-time markets as indicated by a positive Max Effect.